Ride into History

 Ride is serious history

-...as both Ann Birney and Joyce Thierer have PhD degrees and are on the humanities council rosters in three states, and Joyce is on the history faculty at Emporial State University...
+...have PhD degrees and have been on humanities council rosters in three states, and Joyce is a history professor at Emporia State University...

 ...but not TOO serious!
-As entertainment, Ride into History is on the rigorously juried Kansas Arts Commision Touring Program and Heartland Arts rosters.
+As entertainment, Ride into History has been on the Kansas Arts Commisions Touring Program and Mid-American Arts Alliance Heartland Arts rosters.

 Funding assistance is generally available from humanities and arts councils.

 Most performances are ideal for groups of up to 400 people--larger in a theater or auditorium with in-house lighting and sound.

 The troupe provides sound system, publicity copy, and curriculum guides.

 Travel expenses additional, including $25/hour travel time out of state

 |Amelia Earhart and Calamity Jane: One Frontier, Differently

 |Second character - different character, same artist||$300|